Lillifee/espbs/README.md

 # CO2

 The co2 sends the air quality as a UDP request to your home automation.
 I added two separate sensors to measure air quality in my living room, the MHZ-19 for the CO2 measurements, and a Bosh BME680 for the overall air quality.
-This application doesn't use the deep sleep and the website is running all the time, therefore it's not necessary to send the ESP to deep sleep after configuration.
+This application doesn't use deep sleep, and the website is running all the time.
+Therefore it's not necessary to send the ESP to deep sleep after configuration.

 You can find the 3d printing files on https://www.prusaprinters.org/prints/47612-air-quality-sensor-case-esp32